September 18, 2014

 - Sometimes foxes are blamed for damage they did not cause, such as when they are spotted eating from spilled trash when neighborhood dogs or other animals were responsible for the overturned trashcan.

-- A fox cutting through your yard is probably just passing through on his way between hunting areas and no action is necessary on your part.
+- A fox cutting through your yard is probably just passing through on their way between hunting areas and no action is necessary on your part.

 Both red and gray foxes dig dens mostly for raising kits, but also to use as shelter from severe winter weather.